 1st Post-registration Deadline: Between 5th & 6th Years

 Between the fifth and sixth years following the registration date, the trademark owner (“registrant”) must file a Section 8 statement of continued use with the USPTO.
 Filing a Section 8 declaration of use keeps the registration alive until the next deadline at the 10-year anniversary discussed below

 For a trademark registered on the Principal Register, the owner should also file a Section 15 statement of incontestable rights.
 A Section 15 declaration of incontestability basically states that there have been no final legal decision adverse to the registrant’s claim of ownership or right to register the mark.
 Filing a Section 15 declaration makes the registration incontestable, thereby making it much more difficult for third parties to cancel or otherwise challenge your trademark rights.
 A Section 15 statement is filed only once and typically in combination with the Section 8 during this first maintenance deadline.

-2nd Maintenance Deadline – Between 9th & 10th Years
+2nd Post-registration Deadline: Between 9th & 10th Years

-Between the ninth and tenth years following the registration date, the owner must file a renewal application which includes the Section 8 declaration of use discussed above and a Section 9 “renewal application.”
+Between the ninth and tenth years following the registration date, the owner must renew the trademark registration by filing a Section 8 declaration of use discussed above and a Section 9 “renewal application.”

 After renewing the trademark registration at the 10-year anniversary, each subsequent renewal deadline occurs every ten years thereafter.

 What are requirements to renew a trademark registration?